-And for my daughter with ASD (Autism Spectrum Disorder) the internet opened up a space for her to have friendships that are not always possible in the “real” world.
+And for my daughter with ASD (Autism Spectrum Disorder), the Internet opened up a space for her to have friendships that are not always possible in the “real” world.
 But mingled with the pleasure of watching my kids embrace this new world, there is the constant push of tech shaming.

 The end of the world is near, parents and others moan.

-Look at all these people on their phones.
+“Look at all these people on their phones.
 Why don’t they have real relationships?
 What happened to conversation?
-Why are all these kids playing Pokemon Go instead of working?
+Why are all these kids playing Pokemon Go instead of working?”
 And so on.

-1).
-The internet has provided us with ways of having friends that we might not have otherwise.
+1. The Internet has provided us with ways of having friends that we might not have otherwise.

-When she discovered online relationships her world changed.
-Online her struggle to read people’s facial expressions was not an issue.
+When she discovered online relationships, her world changed.
+Online, her struggle to read people’s facial expressions was not an issue.
 She could take breaks as needed.
 And she meets others who not only get her but want to be friends with her.
 It totally shifted how she saw friendship.

 More Radical Reads: Everyday Ableism and How We Can Avoid It

-But I’m also an extrovert and I like engaging with people.
-I’m the one who is always up for a political conversation or who wants to talk about the new book I just finished.
-As I discovered long ago and now in a more developed world, online friendships help me through my difficult social times.
+But I’m also an extrovert, and I like engaging with people.
+I’m the one who is always up for a political conversation, or who wants to talk about the new book I just finished.
+As I discovered long ago, online friendships help me through my difficult social times.

 I had online friends send me a spa day after I struggled with a lonely birthday after a new move.
 Friends who checked in with me when my daughter was in the hospital or when my son was still having seizures.
-I’ve cried with friends and laughed with them and these friendships are as valid and real as the ones I have in the flesh.
+I’ve cried with friends and laughed with them, and these friendships are as valid and real as the ones I have in the flesh.

-2).
-Games like Pokemon Go get us all outside and moving as well as interacting.
+2. Games like Pokemon Go get us all outside and moving as well as interacting.

 Coupled with the many people this game has gotten out of the house as they managed depression and social anxiety, it’s easy to shift from seeing these games as silly and isolating to things that open up the world.

-3.)
-Tech is a tool.
+3. Tech is a tool.

-My Autistic daughter on the cell phone at the restaurant might be seconds from a meltdown but listening to her favorite song helps her calm down.
-What you see and assume might not be what’s going on and it’s always worth a second to stop and ask yourself what’s actually happening here.
-For some people that Ipad is as much a valuable tool as an electric wheelchair is for others.
+My Autistic daughter on the cell phone at the restaurant might be seconds from a meltdown, but listening to her favorite song helps her calm down.
+What you see and assume might not be what’s going on, and it’s always worth a second to stop and ask yourself what’s actually happening here.
+For some people, that iPad is as much a valuable tool as an electric wheelchair is for others.

-Because of the internet, I’ve been to make appointments for mental health appointments because using the phone is part of my social anxiety.
+Because of the Internet, I’ve been to make appointments for mental health appointments because using the phone is part of my social anxiety.
 I can bank and shop on the days when I can’t leave the house for fear of having a panic attack.

-4.)
-Being on the Internet has helped my kids develop a social consciousness.
+4. Being on the Internet has helped my kids develop a social consciousness.

 Even for myself, I am certain that while I’d likely always have turned toward social justice, online friendships and communities shaped me for the better in this area.
-The board I mentioned in the opening brought me into contact with my first transgender friend who opened my eyes to her and others struggle.
+The board I mentioned in the opening brought me into contact with my first transgender friend, who opened my eyes to her and others’ struggle.
 She also shattered all my ideas about gender.

-5.)
-You wouldn’t be reading this article if it weren’t for tech.
+5. You wouldn’t be reading this article if it weren’t for tech.

-Being a writer for an online magazine, of course means I’m a fan of technology and the internet.
+Being a writer for an online magazine of course means I’m a fan of technology and the Internet.
 The Body is Not an Apology provides me a space to share what I’ve learned, what I struggled with, and what I hope to become with thousands of others out there.
 By extension, I get to read the same thing from all the other writers’ perspectives as well as our readers’ comments.
-This constant flood of evolving, changing, shifting information always keeps me from getting comfortable in any mindset and that shaking up is important for my personal growth.
+This constant flood of evolving, changing, shifting information always keeps me from getting comfortable in any mindset, and that shaking up is important for my personal growth.

-I thought this when I watched DeRay Mckesson being arrested real time through Periscope.
+I thought this when I watched DeRay McKesson being arrested real time through Periscope.
 Did it change his fate that millions of us watched and cried out?
-I don’t know for sure but I do know it’s worth considering.
+I don’t know for sure, but I do know it’s worth considering.
 It’s worth taking a moment to think about the fact that everyone has a chance to voice their take on an event.
-It challenges us, yes, to think critically but we should have been doing that all along.
+It challenges us, yes, to think critically, but we should have been doing that all along.
 With the rawness of a mourning protester I have come to see the value in seeing news from the ground.